naoina/kocha/docs/session.md

 ## Basics <a id="Basics"></a>

-For example, do the following in order to set the data in the session:
+For example, do the following in order to set the data into the session:

 ```go
 func (c *Root) Get() kocha.Result {